abstractwp/slide/readme.txt

 == Frequently Asked Questions ==

 = Does it support Gutenberg? =
-Yes, it's having a gutenberg block 'Presentation Block' listed on Common category of gutenberg block listed for 'Presentation' post type.
+Yes, the 'Presentation Block' can be found under the Common Gutenberg Blocks under the 'Presentation' post type.

 == Screenshots ==